Christian Serio

 About me

-I am a third year mathematics PhD student at Stanford University, advised by Amir Dembo.
+I am a fourth year mathematics PhD student at Stanford University, advised by Amir Dembo.

 I am broadly interested in probability theory and its applications to mathematical/statistical physics.
-Some particular topics of interest include Gibbs measures, line ensembles, spin systems, and random polymers.
+Some particular topics of interest include Gibbs measures, line ensembles, growth models, and random interfaces.

 Here is my CV.